I don’t know what she was like as a little girl. Was she playful? Silly? Wild like me?

 And my god… Does she know how much she changed my life?
 Not in the regular motherly-love kind of way.
 More in the “my life was pretty fucked up and now I’m taking back control” kind of way.

 Does she know how much her life (or rather, lack thereof) has influenced who I am, and what I do, and what I want for myself moving forward?

 My mother is responsible for you reading this today.
 She is responsible for anything you ever read on this site.

 If it weren’t for my chronically anorexic, depressed, anxious, dead mother, The Uncaged Life would not exist.
 And I might not exist, at least not the ME that you know today.

-I don’t tell you this to make you feel uncomfortable.
+I’m not writing this to make you feel uncomfortable.
 Or feel pity.
 Or feel whatever other things you might be feeling right now.

-I tell you this because I want you to know that no matter what happens in your life, no matter how shitty things get, how hard your business is feeling — you almost always have the choice to turn things around.
+I’m writing this because I want you to know that no matter what happens in your life, no matter how shitty things get, how hard your business is feeling — you almost always have the choice to turn things around.

 My mom?
 She didn’t have that choice.
 Her illness was beyond choice.
-Her fate was her fate (if you want to believe in that kind of thing).

 But in your case?
 I’m guessing you DO have a choice.
 It may be a hard choice.
 It may require strength and courage and the willingness to step outside of what you even believe is possible for yourself, and trust that in fact yes, it is.